 members of the Child Neurology Society to help board certified child neurologists meet one of four Maintenance of

 Certification (MOC) requirements established by the American Board of Psychiatry and Neurology (ABPN).
 Each exam covers a broad range of child neurology related content in 100 multiple-choice questions, each with detailed feedback/discussion components.
-Two new CME accredited exams (8 credits each) have been posted on the CNS MOC site, identified as Child Neurology Self Assessment Exams #3 and #4; a 5th will be added in March 2015.
-NOTE: The 3-year-accreditation for Child Neurology SAEs #1 and #2 has expired; those taking #1 and #2 may still access their exam to review in preparation for the ABPN recertification exam.
+Three new CME accredited exams (8 credits each) have been posted on the CNS MOC site, identified as Child Neurology Self Assessment Exams #1, #2 and #3.
+NOTE: The 3-year-accreditation for Child Neurology SAEs #1 and #2 expired December 2014; those taking the original #1 and original #2 may still access their exam to review in preparation for the ABPN recertification exam.

 Self Assessment Exam fee: $100 for CNS Members and $250 for non-CNS members, payable by VISA or MasterCard